-This topic contains 1 reply, has 3 voices, and was last updated by Anonymous 5 years, 12 months ago.
+- This topic has 1 reply, 3 voices, and was last updated 9 years ago by Anonymous.

 Catholic believe in two judgements (a) a particular Judgement